SergioVargasDev/Phoenix/README.md

 * Unity (C#): 3D modeling and visualization of LGV tasks.
 * Mesa Library: LGV behavior modeling and interaction simulations.
 ### Algorithm
-* A Search Algorithm*: Efficient and collision-free pathfinding for autonomous LGVs.
+* A* Search Algorithm: Efficient and collision-free pathfinding for autonomous LGVs.

 ## Phoenix Demo